Well, it had to happen eventually…

 Well, you can’t teach an old dog EVERY new trick, right?

 So, seriously, we’re going to continue to give you the information you need to make an educated purchase decision.
-I'm resigned to accept THIS as my idea of progress: The fact that many of you might enjoy reading about stuff.
+I'm resigned to accept THIS as my idea of progress: The fact that many of you might enjoy reading about stuff you're into.
 And judging by the average time a visitor spends on our site, I think I just might be on to something!

 Man, I just felt like vomiting while reading about the urgent need to change with the times for some stuff.
 But hey, I’m over it now.
 I even understand how our website back-end works.

-But I can use some hashtags and stuff...
+But I do use some hashtags and stuff...

 Oh man, I’ve just validated Instagram…”Tweet” that! #fellmansoldouttothefuture.